 Every year the Governors set aside one day when as many of them as possible come in to school to have a look at the work we are doing- and join in the fun... this year they came in on India Day when the children learnt about arts and crafts from India, mastered some Bollywood dance moves and sampled some tasty traditional food.

-Nigel has worked for Local Authority youth services for 30 years and is currently a locality manager for the youth service in Nottinghamshire.
-He has one child who left Highfield Hall in 2015 and one who still attends here.
+Nigel has worked for Local Authority youth services for 30 years and has been a locality manager for the youth service in Nottinghamshire.
+He has two children, one left Highfield Hall in 2015 and the other in 2018.